 The online version of the onX Hunt app also pairs with the app and lets hunters back up their data and scout from onxmaps.com.
 Pre-hunt scouting can also be completed on onxmaps.com.

 That’s a wrap for my review of Gaia GPS vs. onX Hunt.
-If you want to compare for yourself, click the link below to get 3 months free.
+If you want to compare for yourself, click the link below to get started.

 I prefer Gaia GPS for my hunts, largely because it has a deeper set of maps and features than onX.
 But there’s always room to improve, and I’ll be continuing my work this season to add more hunting maps to Gaia GPS.